kivy/kivy/doc/sources/contribute.rst

        (Keeping a new branch per feature makes sure we can easily pull in your changes without pulling any other stuff that is not supposed to be pulled.)
     #.
 Modify the code to do what you want (e.g., fix it).
     #.
-Make sure the code follows
+Test the code.
+Try to do this even for small fixes.
+You never know
+       whether you have introduced some weird bug without testing.
     #.
 Do one or more minimal, atomic commits per fix or per feature.
        Minimal/Atomic means *keep the commit clean*.
 Don't commit other stuff that doesn't logically belong to this fix or feature.
 This is NOT about creating one commit per line changed.
-Use git add -p if necessary.
+Use ``git add -p`` if necessary.
     #.
 Give each commit an appropriate commit message, so that others who are
        not familiar with the matter get a good idea of what you changed.
     #.
 Once you are satisfied with your changes, merge with our upstream